-Madalyn Parker, a web developer in Ann Arbor, MI, made headlines last month after she shared a screenshot of an email she sent to her colleagues about taking a few sick days.
+Madalyn Parker, a web developer in Ann Arbor, MI, made headlines in 2017 after she shared a screenshot of an email she sent to her colleagues about taking a few sick days.

 "I'm taking today and tomorrow to focus on my mental health," she wrote.
 "Hopefully I'll be back next week refreshed and back to 100%."

 Ben Congleton, her boss and the CEO of the software company, Olark, replied: "I wanted to personally thank you for sending emails like this.
 Every time you do, I use it as a reminder of the importance of using sick days for mental health — I can't believe this is not standard practice at all organisations."

 Congleton is right — most companies are lightyears away from embracing candid asks from employees when it comes to sick days, for mental health or otherwise.